 Remember to not tie knots in the towel.

-Towel pull-ups strengthen your forearms and help improve your grip.
+These exercises strengthen your forearms and help improve your pronated grip strength.

 4. Performing Wrist Roller Exercises

 A wrist roller is a piece of equipment shaped like a cylinder that has a weight attached to it by a rope.
 To work your wrists and forearms, overhand grip the wrist roller and lift it parallel to your shoulders.

 Slow rotate one wrist after the other, turning the wrist roller in your hands and slowly winding the rope with the weight attached around the roller.

 As your strength improves, you can gradually add more weight to the wrist roller.

 5. Reverse Barbell Curl

 Grip the barbell with an overhand grip.
 Your palms should be facing down.